-"When the medicines known as antibiotics no longer kill the microbes they have been developed to cure, this is known as antimicrobial resistance or AMR.
-AMR is a threat today, and has the potential to become the biggest threat to human health in the next 50 years, with fewer and fewer effective antibiotics available to treat infections"
+the biggest threat to human health in the next 50 years, with fewer and fewer effective antibiotics available to treat infections"

 The threat of AMR is well documented and recognised by experts across the board.
-In spite of this, not much is understood on how it occurs; how microbes evolve to develop resistance; how human use of antibiotics and water, sanitation and hygiene (WASH) practices contribute to AMR transmission; how AM affects the cost of healthcare; and how AMR policy is developed and implemented.
-At the centre of the spread of the AMR-bacteria is the relationship between humans, animals and the environment.
+In spite of this, not much is understood on how it occurs; how microbes evolve to develop resistance; how human use of spread of the AMR-bacteria is the relationship between humans, animals and the environment.